-On March 3rd, 1926, the famous poet James Merrill was born in New York City.
+On March 3rd, 1926, the famous American poet and playwright James Merrill was born in New York City.
 His father, Charles E. Merrill, was a founding partner of the Merrill Lynch investment firm.
 His mother was Hellen Ingram.
 As a young boy, James Merrill enjoyed a very privileged upbringing.
 He had a nanny who taught him French and German.

 When Merrill was eleven years old, his parents separated.
 They would divorce two years later.
 As a teenager, Merrill attended the Lawrenceville School in New Jersey, where he met and became friends with future novelist Frederick Beuchner.
 When he was sixteen, his father surprised him by privately publishing a collection of his short stories and poems under the title Jim's Book.
 James Merrill would later regard this collection as an embarrassment.